Adblue failure, what next?

 -

-comparison of NOx values (ppm) before and after the SCR catalyst ,
+comparing NOx values (ppm) before and after the SCR catalyst,

 -